 1 tsp salt, ½ tsp pepper

 1 can of artichoke hearts, pureed in a food processor

 1/3 cup feta cheese, crumbled (from a block of feta)

-Place the cut cigars on a baking sheet sprayed with Pam and bake 12 to 15 minutes until golden.
+Place the cut cigars on the prepared baking sheet and bake 12 to 15 minutes until golden.
 Serve warm.